modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing/writing.md

 The program will automatically halt when it hits a breakpoint.
 Using the toolbar at the top of the editor, you can then _continue_, _step over_, _step into_ and _step out_ of your code.
 The debugger will open a pane showing information about the code such as local variables inside of the current function, their current values and the full call stack.
 The debugger can be [sped up](https://www.julia-vscode.org/docs/dev/userguide/debugging/#Settings-to-speed-up-the-debugger) by selectively compiling modules that you will not need to step into via the `+` symbol at the bottom of the debugging pane.
-Start by adding `ALL_MODULES_EXCEPT_MAIN` to the compiled list and then selectively remove modules you need to be interpreted.
+It is often easiest to start by adding `ALL_MODULES_EXCEPT_MAIN` to the compiled list, and then selectively remove the modules you need to have interpreted.

 }